markusfleck/PARENT/README.md

 input.top, input.xtc and output.bat are self-explanatory.

 "BackboneAtomName1 BackboneAtomName2 BackboneAtomName3 ..." lists the names of atoms belonging to a rigid backbone as stated in the .top file, e. g.
 "CA C N H1 O1" for a protein.
+Phaseangles are defined relative to a rigid dihedral.
 Also see section 2 for further information.

 \[double_precision\] (the square brackets indicate optional), if set, writes the .bat trajectory in double precision instead of single precision (float), which is recommended, since all calculation is done in double precision anyway.
 Only use single precision if you are short of harddisk storage.